Edmund Ironside: Death

-On 30 November 1016, Edmund died.
-The location of his death is uncertain, though it is generally accepted that it occurred in London, rather than in Oxford where Henry of Huntingdon claimed it to be in his version of events, written perhaps a century later, which included Edmund's death from multiple stab-wounds whilst he was defecating on a privy.
-Geoffrey Gaimar narrates a similar occurrence with the weapon being a crossbow; but with a number of other medieval chroniclers, including the Encomium Emmae Reginae, not mentioning murder, it is thought Edmund's cause of death may possibly have been wounds received in battle or some disease.
-It is certainly possible, however, that he was murdered.

-Edmund was buried near his grandfather King Edgar the Peaceful at Glastonbury Abbey in Somerset.
+Edmund died on 30 November 1016, probably at London.
+Contemporary accounts do not suggest that he was murdered, but soon after the Norman Conquest, Adam of Bremen wrote that he had been poisoned, and twelfth-century writers stated that he was stabbed or shot with an arrow while sitting on a toilet.
+These are described by the historian M. K. Lawson as "wilder tales, which doubtless owe more to folklore than history".
+Edmund was buried near his grandfather Edgar at Glastonbury Abbey in Somerset.
 However, the abbey was destroyed during the Dissolution of the Monasteries in the 16th century, and any remains of a monument or crypt may have been plundered; hence the location of his remains is unclear.

 Reputation

-In the view of M. K. Lawson, the intensity of Edmund's struggle against the Danes in 1016 is only matched by Alfred the Great's in 871, and contrasts with Æthelred's failure.
+In Lawson's view, the intensity of Edmund's struggle against the Danes in 1016 is only matched by Alfred the Great's in 871, and contrasts with Æthelred's failure.
 Edmund's success in raising one army after another suggests that there was little wrong with the organs of government under competent leadership.
 He was "probably a highly determined, skilled and indeed inspiring leader of men".
 Cnut visited his tomb on the anniversary of his death and laid a cloak decorated with peacocks on it to assist in his salvation, peacocks symbolising resurrection.

 Descendants

 Edmund had two children by Ealdgyth: Edward the Exile and Edmund Ætheling.
 According to John of Worcester, Cnut sent them to Sweden where he probably hoped they would be murdered and forgotten, but King Olof of Sweden instead forwarded them on to Kiev, where his daughter Ingegerd was the grand princess.
 The boys eventually ended up in Hungary where Edmund died but Edward prospered.
 Edward returned from exile to England in 1057 only to die within a few days of his arrival.
 His son Edgar Ætheling was briefly proclaimed king after the Battle of Hastings in 1066, but later submitted to William the Conqueror.
 Edgar lived a long and eventful life: fighting in rebellion against William the Conqueror from 1067 to 1075; fighting alongside the Conqueror's son Robert Curthose in campaigns in Sicily (1085–1087); and accompanying Robert on the First Crusade (1099–1103).
 He was still alive in 1125.

-In 1070 Edward the Exile's daughter, Margaret, became queen of Scotland.
+In 1070, Edward the Exile's daughter, Margaret, became queen of Scotland.
 Through her and her descendants, Edmund is the ancestor of subsequent British monarchs.